About downhill biking

 Downhill bikes have powerful disc brakes so you only really need one finger on each brake.

 It is important to look ahead and see what is coming up next.

 Stand with level pedals, this makes the bike easier to maneuver.

 Shift your weight a little back on the bike, have your heels flat and your hips raised so that you are ‘standing’ comfortably on the bike.

 Take regular breaks even though you don’t want to because of all the fun your having.
 Its easy to forget how tired you are becoming when your having a good time.
 These breaks are important to give your body a rest, especially your braking fingers!

-• OM HAFJELL BIKE PARK
+• ABOUT HAFJELL BIKE PARK

 With a reputation as one of Europe’s leading Bike Parks we offer our guests 19 trails, with 25 km of rideable terrain and a constantly evolving bike park.
 The gondola and chairlift take you and your bike up to 700 m above sea level in just a short space of time.
 We have a comprehensive trail network for beginners and all trails are marked by color according to their difficulty.